ydutertre/myvario/README.md

 - [Log view](./USAGE.md#log-view), allowing to keep track of your last activities (unavailable during flight) including flight start and end times, maximum and minimum altitudes, etc.

+- [Map View](./USAGE.md#map-view), allowing to see your location on a map, as well as a line representing your track.
+The Map view is only available on devices that support it.

 > An option to [auto-switch](./USAGE.md#variometer) to and from the varioplot/thermal assistant view automa- tically (based on circling auto-detection) is available.